sharon088/Nodejs-mongo-helm/README.md

         * Manages the deployment of the application Pods.
         * Uses environment variables (e.g., `NODE_ENV`) to configure the application.
         * Supports rolling updates for seamless deployment changes.
+        * Configures liveness and readiness probes using the `/health` endpoint to ensure application health and availability.

     * **Application Job (`k8s-test-mongo-job.yaml`):**
         * Runs the `k8s-test.js` script to verify MongoDB connectivity.